Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Numerical Experiments

-In all three instances, the objective value attained by SCS was within $0.02\%$ of the optimal value.
-The worst budget constraint violation in any instance was only $6 \times 10^{-5}$ and the worst non-negativity constraint violation was only $3 \times 10^{-6}$.
-Despite this, SCS is more than ten times faster than SDPT3 for the smaller instances and more than sixty times faster for the large instance.
+\paragraph{Results.} The results are summarized in Table \ref{t-port}.
+In all cases the objective value attained by SCS was within $0.5\%$ of the optimal value.
+The worst budget constraint violation of the solution returned by SCS in any instance was only $0.002$ and the worst non-negativity constraint violation was only \e{5}{-7}.
+SCS direct is more than $7$ times faster than SDPT3 on the largest instance, and much faster than Sedumi, which didn't manage to solve the largest instance after a week of computation.

-\subsection{Robust principal components analysis}
+Unlike the previous example, the direct solver is faster than the indirect solver on the CPU for all instances.
+This is due to imbalance in the number of nonzeros per column which, for the simple multi-threaded matrix multiply we're using, leads to some threads handling much more data than others, and so the speedup provided by parallelization is modest.
+The indirect method on the GPU is fastest for the medium sized example.
+For the small example the cost of transferring the data to the GPU outweighs the benefits of performing the computation on the GPU, and the large example could not fit into the GPU memory.

+\subsection{Robust Principal Components Analysis}

-This example considers the problem of recovering a low rank matrix from measurements that have been corrupted by sparse noise.
+This example considers the problem of recovering a low rank matrix from measurements that have been corrupted by sparse noise \cite{rpca, AGM:14}.
 In \cite{rpca}, the authors formulated this problem as follows: